alimz758/IOS-Development/README.md

 # IOS-Development
-These are my IOS Apps that I have made
+These are the IOS Apps that I have made